bobjolliffe/dhis2-tools-ng/docs/securing_base.md

 # DHIS2 Installation on a Server Server

 > *This guide is applicable to debian or Ubuntu Operating systems.
-Tested tow work on Ubuntu 18.04*
+Tested to work on Ubuntu 18.04*

 This is a brief guide to prepare your new server (Server Birthing process and cleanup) for DHIS2 installation.